PataphysicalSociety/soupault.app/site/blog/soupault-3.1.0-release.md

 and `Sys.join_path("foo", "bar")` returns `foo\bar` there, which is good for filesystem paths, but not URLs.

-In a plugin a I made for my personal website lately I had to automatically generate URLs from directory and file parts, and I realized that the current API won't work for Windows users who will want to do that same.
+In a plugin a I made for my personal website lately I had to automatically generate URLs from directory and file parts, and I realized that the current API won’t work for Windows users who will want to do that same.

 So I went and added `Sys.join_path_unix`, `Sys.basename_unix`, and `Sys.dirname_unix`.
 These functions use the forward slash convention regardless of the host OS so they are safe to use with URLs.

 ## Ordered iteration

 Lua uses an "everything is an unordered hash table" approach.
-It's a royal headache when order is required, to the point that I'm thinking of writing a Scheme interpreter on the same principles as [Lua-ML](https://github.com/lindig/lua-ml).<fn>If you missed that story, soupault uses an alternative Lua implementation that offers modular and type-safe integration with the host program (unlike the PUC-Rio Lua, which offers neither), but implements an outdated Lua 2.5.</fn>
+It’s a royal headache when order is required, to the point that I’m thinking of writing a Scheme interpreter on the same principles as [Lua-ML](https://github.com/lindig/lua-ml).<fn>If you missed that story, soupault uses an alternative Lua implementation that offers modular and type-safe integration with the host program (unlike the PUC-Rio Lua, which offers neither), but implements an outdated Lua 2.5.</fn>

-However, as long as soupault doesn't support anything but Lua, we have to keep finding workarounds for those issues.
+However, as long as soupault doesn’t support anything but Lua, we have to keep finding workarounds for those issues.

 In Lua, "arrays" are hash tables indexed by numeric keys.
-Lua 2.5 doesn't have `for`-loops so the "intended" way to iterate through an array in a loop with a counter.
+Lua 2.5 doesn’t have `for`-loops so the "intended" way to iterate through an array in a loop with a counter.

 ```lua